 a) not at all, not at all, far from, not at all, not at all;

-6) did not move louder, spoke no faster
+6) moved no louder, spoke no faster

-I don't need, she doesn't need
+I don't need it, she doesn't need it

 7) in negative pronouns with a preposition with stress7) not with anyone, not in anything, not about anyone

-12.2 Conjoint spelling of NOT and NOR.
+12.2 Continuous spelling of NOT and NOR.

 The particle is not written together:

-3) With nouns, adjectives, adverbs in -o, -e, when a new word, a new concept is formed, often with a negative quality.3) misfortune (trouble), not easy (difficult), not easy, ugly, not far (close), nearby
+3) With nouns, adjectives, adverbs ending in -o, -e, when a new word, a new concept is formed, often with a negative quality.3) misfortune (trouble), not easy (difficult), not easy, ugly, not far (close), nearby

 4) A very unpleasant incident.
 A completely uninteresting game was invented.
 He spoke rather incomprehensibly.

-The main uses of negative particles
+Main uses of negative particles

-Particle NOT usedNI particle is used
+The particle is NOT usedNI particle is used

 1) to express negation: